Grrwahrr/avtomat_dos/README.md

 You can download the program from Github:
 [Github release section](https://github.com/Grrwahrr/avtomat_dos/releases)

-Please note that I do not possess a digital certificate for these builds.
-This means that Windows / mscOS will warn when downloading and executing these files.
+Please note that I do not possess a digital certificate for windows / macOS.
+This means that Windows / macOS will issue various warnings when downloading and executing these programs.
+These certificates have to be bought for each operating system, I'll look into it, but for now this can not be helped.